Ayesha-sys-QA/Portfolio/Bug-Reports/BUG001_LoginButton_NoResponse.md

 The login button clicks but does nothing.
 No error message or page redirect.

 ## 📎 Attachments
-(Screenshots or screen recording link if you have any)

 ## 🔁 Status
 Open